Principality of Hutt River: Statistics

-The Principality was situated 517 km north of Perth, along the Hutt River.
+The principality was situated 517 km north of Perth, along the Hutt River.
 It was about 75.9 km2 in size.
 Exports included wildflowers, stamps and coins and agricultural produce which is also exported overseas.
 Tourism was also important to the economy with 40,000 tourists, predominantly from overseas countries, visiting the principality every year.

-While the Principality had only 23 residents, it claimed a worldwide citizenry of 14,000.
+While the principality had only 23 residents, it claimed a worldwide citizenry of 14,000.

 After 2 September 2004, Hutt River Province/Principality accepted company registrations.
 At least one company experienced in the registration of entities in traditional offshore jurisdictions (British Virgin Islands, Cayman Islands etc.) as tax havens was authorised to act as a registered agent for PHR incorporations.
 On 29 March 2005 the Hutt River Province International Business Company announced it would accept registrations of company trusts which have since been promoted worldwide by registered financial agents.
 Concerned that Hutt River registrations "may be sold as part of a tax avoidance or evasion arrangement", in April 2012 the Australian Taxation Office warned potential purchasers that the registrations have no legal basis and "could be illegal".

 In 1997, the legislation committee presented a proposal for a constitution to Casley and his cabinet.
 Although he and the cabinet never officially adopted the proposal, there was a decree stating that any constitution would be in effect while under consideration, except for any clauses that conflict with the bill of rights, so the proposal essentially became a provisional constitution.

 Casley family

-He worked for a shipping company based in Perth, although he left school at 14, and described himself as a mathematician and physicist; he also claimed to have written articles for NASA.
+Leonard Casley worked for a shipping company based in Perth, although he left school at 14, and described himself as a mathematician and physicist; he also claimed to have written articles for NASA.
 He was an adherent of hermeticism, a subject on which he privately published a number of research papers and books.
 He is the subject of a permanent exhibit at the National Museum of Australia in Canberra.

-Casley was married to Shirley (née Butler) until her death on 7 July 2013, when the Principality went into a period of mourning, closing some of its services.
-She was styled as "Her Royal Highness Princess Shirley of Hutt, Dame of the Rose of Sharon", and she played host to dignitaries and diplomatic representatives visiting the Principality each year, as well as receiving television crews and magazine journalists.
+Casley was married to Shirley (née Butler) until her death on 7 July 2013, when the principality went into a period of mourning, closing some of its services.
+She was styled as "Her Royal Highness Princess Shirley of Hutt, Dame of the Rose of Sharon", and she played host to dignitaries and diplomatic representatives visiting the principality each year, as well as receiving television crews and magazine journalists.
 She was the patroness and chair of the board of directors of the Red Cross of Hutt, a parallel organisation to the International Red Cross.